There is plenty to do and see for young and old from your base at The Byre, here in the Mid Wales countryside!

 Our garden birds, as you would expect include house and tree sparrows; great, blue and coal tits; blackbird; song thrush, magpie and robin.
 But tree creepers, nuthatch and greater spotted woodpeckers also enjoy the wooded parts of the garden and are frequent visitors to the bird tables.
 A number of strategically placed bird boxes encourage many of these local birds to stay and produce young.
 In the Spring and Summer, cuckoo and owls can be heard in the woods across the valley and our silent visitors, the bats flutter and swoop at dusk.

-The Summer evening skies here, are often filled with swallows as they return annually to nests built in and around The Byre and outbuildings.
+The Spring and Summer evening skies here, are often filled with swallows as they return annually to nests built in and around The Byre and outbuildings.
 They often gather on the electricity cables and chatter like budgies!

 Evidence of foxes, rabbits, badgers and hedgehogs can be found along the hedgerows, though you will be lucky to see them, as they are shy and retiring animals.

 The Brecon Beacon area is one of the top five UK Dark Skies sites – excellent for star gazing, both for enthusiasts and keen amateurs.
 See here for more details: